 Public hospitals have a shortage of equipment for certain assessments (i.e. extended high-frequency audiometers for ototoxicity monitoring).
 Many public facilities don't have the budget to issue hearing aids to every patient in need.

 That said, there is a huge shortage of audiologists in public hospitals.
 Audiologists who take on these roles will help to motivate for new equipment and to come up with cost effective strategies to meet the needs of the patients.

 In a school, the audiologist's responsibilities are less chaotic.
 In this case, a limited demographic helps to simplify things a bit.

 That said, the specific needs of a school can be a major factor.
 The needs of a special education school will be different to that of a mainstream school.

 Here the audiologist is a part of a team that ensures quality education and childhood development.
-They may provide hearing aids where necessary and/or aural rehabilitation.
-They also work with parents to develop individual Family Service Plans (IFSPs).
+They may provide hearing aids and counsel patients and where necessary or provide aural rehabilitation.
+They also work with the parents to develop individual Family Service Plans (IFSPs).
 Audiologists may also suggest changes in the classroom like cork stoppers on chair legs to stop noise, for example.

 Is a qualified audiologist necessary in the mainstream school system?

 Yes, 1 in 10 school-age children have some sort of hearing loss.

 Left untreated, hearing loss can affect communication, learning and academic development.
 School hearing programs help to identify hearing loss early on and allow early intervention.